-Electricity distributors must comply with these requirements when removing native vegetation to maintain a Utility installation.
+Water service providers must comply with these requirements when removing native vegetation to maintain a Utility installation, that is not considered minor.

-Maintenance includes:
+Maintenance includes native vegetation removal for:

-- planned and routine maintenance to existing Utility installations - unplanned maintenance to existing Utility installations to address an imminent failure or unexpected damage.
+- planned and routine maintenance to existing Utility installations, or - unplanned maintenance to existing Utility installations to address an immediate failure or unexpected damage to utilities.